Show / Hide Table of Contents

 The wwwroot folder from the Android Project will be combined with the Static Assets of the Razor Class Libraries into a zipfile called wwwroot.zip.
 This zipfile is added to the Android Assets during the build process.
 It has to be zipped because Android Assets are very limited in their filename and folder structure.
 At first start of the application, the zipfile is extracted to the personal data folder of the app.

-Change index.html
+Change index.html.

 We need to change the name and location where the framework script is loaded from.
+BlazorWebView will intercept URLs loaded from the framework:// scheme and present the content directly to the native operating webview.
+We will load the Blazor JavaScript file from the following location:

 framework://blazor.desktop.js